learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 ### Running virtual machines on VirtualBox

-Since Hyper-V is now enabled on your device, you won't be able to start any VM on VirtualBox.
+Since you enabled Hyper-V on your device, you won't be able to start any VM on VirtualBox.
 You can still try and launch your VM.
 You may experience the following error, though:

 > Your PC ran into a problem and needs to restart.
 We're just collecting some error info, and then we'll restart it for you.